Mahoney/mahoney.github.com/_posts/2010-11-22-logging-dos-and-donts.md

 So what about the extra contextual information you were logging at each level?
 Add it to the exception itself, ensuring that it will be printed in the exception's message and also be available programatically to your clients.
 Then when it is logged with stacktrace out will come all that contextual information, just as you need it.

+## DO Log Uncaught Exceptions
-<h2>DO Log Uncaught Exceptions</h2>If you're going to follow the advice above then obviously it's vital that exception does get logged at some point, so make sure your application logs uncaught exceptions when it handles them.
+If you're going to follow the advice above then obviously it's vital that exception does get logged at some point, so make sure your application logs uncaught exceptions when it handles them.
 The default behaviour of a standalone Java app is to call exception.printStackTrace(); you can override this as follows: <pre class="brush:java">
 Thread.setDefaultUncaughtExceptionHandler(new Thread.UncaughtExceptionHandler() {
     @Override
     public void uncaughtException(Thread thread, Throwable e) {